danny-701/jonhdenny12/README.md

 # LSTM Time-Series Forecasting
 A hands-on project for forecasting time-series with PyTorch LSTMs.
 It creates realistic daily data (trend, seasonality, events, noise), prepares it with sliding windows, and trains an LSTM to make multi-step predictions.
 The project tracks errors with RMSE, MAE, MAPE and shows clear plots of training progress and forecast results.

-Deep learning forecasting with **PyTorch LSTMs**.
-This project generates a synthetic daily time series (trend, seasonality, events, noise), prepares sliding-window datasets, trains an LSTM for **multi-step forecasts**, and evaluates performance with RMSE, MAE, and MAPE.
-Includes reproducible plots and metrics.

 ---

 ## Features